Few antiviral products inadequately detect 3proxy as Trojan.Daemonize,

 Also, additional resources like system buffers are required for network activity.

 Hard and soft ulimits must be set above calculated requirements.
-Validate
+Under Linux, you can

 by adding e.g.